-- § 10.55 Required Water Quality Facilities.
+- § 10.53 Required Water Quality Facilities.
 All new developments and re-developments shall provide on-site water quality facilities, as required by the District.
-Water quality facilities shall be designed to capture and treat the first 1-inch of stormwater runoff from a 24hour storm event. - § 10.56 Acceptable Systems.
+Water quality facilities shall be designed to capture and treat the first 1-inch of stormwater runoff from a 24hour storm event. - § 10.54 Acceptable Systems.
 Accepted types of vegetated treatment facilities include vegetated swales, filter strips, constructed wetlands, wet ponds, and extended dry detention ponds.
-Alternative systems may be used with approval by the District and shall be designed to provide equivalent treatment as is provided with a vegetated system, as described in the latest City of Portland Stormwater Management Manual.
+Alternative systems may be used with approval by the District and shall be designed to provide equivalent treatment as is provided with a vegetated system, as described in the District's Design and Construction Standards.